Get

 Image By: travelershigh, Shutterstock

-Scientific name: Actinidia arguta
+Scientific name: Actinidia polygama

-Origin: Southeast Asia (China, Vietnam, Laos)
+Origin: Southeast Asia (China, Vietnam, Laos, Japan, Korea)

-This is very similar to catnip and often used as an alternative.
-It contains an active ingredient called actinidine that causes similar effects to that of catnip in some cats.
+This is very similar to catnip and is often used as an alternative.
+It contains an active ingredient called actinidine that causes similar effects to those of catnip in some cats.
 Many cats that do not react to catnip will react to silver vine in a positive way.
 Typical behavior displayed includes face rubbing, drooling, rolling around, and licking things.

 3. Chamomile